univ-of-utah-marriott-library-apple/firmware_password_manager/README.md

 Name | Type|Purpose
 --------|---------|---------
-use_firmwarepassword|Boolean|Turn FW password on or off. management_string_type|String|Select the type of management string to use.
-If blank, keyfile has will be used. custom_string|String|If you elect to use a custom string, enter it here. use_reboot_on_exit|Boolean|If you want FWPM to force an immediate reboot on success.
+use_firmwarepassword|Boolean|Turn FW password on or off. management_string_type|String|Select the type of management string to use: hash or custom_string.
+Hash will be used if no value is present. custom_string will use the value in the following variable. custom_string|String|If you elect to use custom_string, enter it here. use_reboot_on_exit|Boolean|If you want FWPM to force an immediate reboot on success.